Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-user-guide.md

 ## Introduction

-ScadaEx is a software component that integrates the Powel SmG system and the Nematic Scada system.
+ScadaEx is a software component that integrates the Volue SmG system and the Nematic Scada system.
 The component can be considered as an extended Scada component, and therefore it has been given the name “ScadaEx”.
-This comprehensive functionality includes two-way exchange of time series data between the Nematic/iFIX real-time database and the SmG time series database (Oracle), autopilot functionality, and naming conventions between the Powel Simulator data model and the Scada real time database.
+This comprehensive functionality includes two-way exchange of time series data between the Nematic/iFIX real-time database and the SmG time series database (Oracle), autopilot functionality, and naming conventions between the Volue Simulator data model and the Scada real time database.

 ScadaEx is a single application that runs on the Scada node side by side with the Nematic and its underlying iFIX system.
 The application can operate in one of several modes at a time, but multiple instances can be started to operate different modes on the same node.
 Currently the following modes of operation are defined:

-- Transfer of values from Nematic real time data base to the Powel SmG data base for historical storage (“HistoryCollection” mode).
+- Transfer of values from Nematic real time data base to the Volue SmG data base for historical storage (“HistoryCollection” mode).
-- Transfer of values from Powel SmG database to specified Nematic real time database entities (“TsToScada” mode).
+- Transfer of values from Volue SmG database to specified Nematic real time database entities (“TsToScada” mode).
 - Autopilot driver, feeding the Nematic real-time database blocks with values according to autopilot plans (“AutoPilot” mode).

 The program uses a cross reference file for mapping between Nematic identities and SmG time series identities.